damienmaier/encrypted-vault/implementation.md

 ## Client server communication

-All communications between the client and the server are done using an HTTPS API, with TLS 1.3.
+All communications between the client and the server are done using an HTTPS API, with **TLS 1.3**.

-We use a root self-signed X.509 certificate, and a server certificate signed by the root certificate.
+We use a root X.509 certificate, and a server certificate signed by the root certificate.

 The server has access to the server certificate and its associated private key, in order to authenticate himself with the client.

 The client has access to the root certificate, and he only accepts to connect to the server if the server uses a certificate signed by the root certificate.
+The client does not use the OS's certificate authorities.

 ## HTTP API

+Here is a list of the services provided through the API :

 | Action                  | Data sent with the request                                                                                | Data sent with the response                                                                | Authentication token required | Restriction                                                      |
 |-------------------------|-----------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|-------------------------------|------------------------------------------------------------------|